BadFactor/Ruster/README.md

 ## Goals

-+ Webbrowser is written in Rust
++ Webbrowser is written in Rust or
++ it is or could be a modified Servo Browser (Engine)

 ## Features